shane1595042264/Onenote-Groomer/docs/PRIVACY_POLICY.md

-# OneNote Groomer Privacy Policy
+# DocFlow AI Privacy Policy

-*Last Updated: July 25, 2025*
+*Last Updated: August 4, 2025*

 ## 🔒 Privacy Commitment

-OneNote Groomer is designed with privacy as a core principle.
+DocFlow AI is designed with privacy as a core principle.
 We believe your data belongs to you, which is why our application:

 - **Processes all data locally** on your device
 - **Never transmits your content** to external servers